Mozartted/Todomvc/angular2/README.md

 - [Security](#Security)

 ## Description
-A classic todo app to learn angular js, The Application would contain lots of components with regards to communication between angular and node.
+A classic todo app to learn angular2, The Application would contain lots of components with regards to communication between angular and node.

 ### Features
 In this project am gonna feature various components on angularjs namely